 dsmr_parser module which waits for a complete telegram, parser it and puts it on an async queue as a dictionary of

 obis/object mapping.
 The numeric value and unit of each value can be read from the objects attributes.
 Because the

-obis are know for each DSMR version the Entities for this component are create during bootstrap.
+obis are know for each DSMR version the Entities for this integration are create during bootstrap.